Sofia Coppola: 2020–present

+On September 2, 2025, Coppola's documentary about Marc Jacobs, Marc by Sofia, premiered at the 2025 Venice Film Festival.

 Other work

 Television

-In the mid-1990s, Coppola and her best friend Zoe Cassavetes helmed the short-lived series Comedy Central series Hi Octane, which spotlit performers in underground music.
+In the mid-1990s, Coppola and her best friend Zoe Cassavetes helmed the short-lived Comedy Central series Hi Octane, which spotlit performers in underground music.
 The show was cancelled after four episodes.

 In December 2008, Coppola's first commercial premiered during an episode of Gossip Girl.
 The advertisement she directed for the Christian Dior fragrance Miss Dior Chérie, shot in France with model Maryna Linchuk, was very well received and continues to be popular on YouTube.

 In October 2014, Coppola launched a series of Christmas ads for the clothing chain Gap.

 In May 2020, it was announced Coppola would write and direct an adaptation of The Custom of the Country by Edith Wharton for Apple TV+.

+In 2022, Coppola guest-starred as herself, alongside her husband Thomas Mars and fellow director Jim Jarmusch, in an episode of the FX horror comedy series What We Do in the Shadows.

 Modeling

 At the beginning of the 1990s, Coppola was often featured in girl-oriented magazines like Seventeen and YM.
 In 1994, she co-founded the clothing line Milk Fed in Japan, with her friend Stephanie Hayman in cooperation with Sonic Youth's Kim Gordon.
-In 2001, the fashion designer Marc Jacobs chose the actress/director to be the "face" of his house's fragrance.
-The campaign involved photographs of Coppola shot by photographer Jürgen Teller.
+In 2001, the fashion designer Marc Jacobs chose the actress/director to be the "face" of his house's fragrance, Daisy.
+The campaign photographs of Coppola were shot by photographer Jürgen Teller.
 The July 2013 issue of Elle featured photographs shot by Coppola of Paris Hilton at Hilton's Beverly Hills mansion (Both model and house appear in The Bling Ring).